yang-le/yang-le.github.io/articles/resume.md

 - Major: Software Engineering

 ## 👨‍💻Skill
-- 10 years working/coding experience of C/C++
+- 10+ years working/coding experience of C/C++
 - As a 15 years Linux user, familiar with Linux and its kernel
-- 3 years working experience of Android HAL
-- 3 years working experience of ADAS
+- Fluent in English, 2 years working experience in an American company
-- Java, Python, Kotlin, JavaScript, Latex and Verilog
+- Haskell, Agda, Lean, Java, Python, Kotlin, JavaScript, Latex and Verilog

 ## 👨‍💼Working Experience
 ### 2011 ~ 2014 (Software Engineer in Neusoft)